 Endometrial Receptivity Assay (ERA)

 The ERA evaluates over 230 genes from a sample of uterine tissue, which is then fed into a computer to provide a result as to whether the uterus is receptive or non-receptive.
-In approximately 75% of cases the lining is receptive, and the duration of progesterone is optimal.
-In the other 25% of cases the lining is NON-receptive and in 2/3s of cases the lining is preceptive meaning that the first dose of progesterone needs to be given earlier, usually 8 to 12 hours earlier.
+In approximately 75% of cases, the lining is receptive and the duration of progesterone is optimal.
+In the other 25% of cases, the lining is NON-receptive.
+In 2 out of 3 cases, the lining is preceptive, meaning that the first dose of progesterone needs to be given about 8 to 12 hours earlier.

 Unfortunately, there is not universal acceptance as to the utility of the test.
 This is largely since there has yet to be a large randomized prospective test as to its value in assisting women with repetitive implantation failure.

-At Carolina Conceptions the physicians have agreed that women who have repeat implantation failure should receive two weeks of Doxycycline, an antibiotic that would treat an asymptomatic infection or inflammation of the uterine lining with Mycoplasma or Ureaplasma.
+The physicians at Carolina Conceptions agree that women who have repeat implantation failure should receive two weeks of Doxycycline, an antibiotic that would treat an asymptomatic infection or inflammation of the uterine lining with Mycoplasma or Ureaplasma.

 - If they have failed to conceive after transferring one euploid